Best Lightweight Folding Mobility Scooter UK (2026)

 We told you the pros and cons of each model and which type of person each one is suitable for.

-The Betty & Bertie Lupin – which is the lightest and most transportable of these car boot scooters, was our No.1, largely due to its reliability, build quality and excellent manoeuvrability.
-Here’s where to see specifications and pricing info.
+The iCan X-17 – which is the lightest and most transportable of these car boot scooters, was our No.1, largely due to it being ultra light, having a clever dual battery system and superb value.
+See specifications and pricing info at Amazon’s lowest-cost seller, right here.

-It just edged out the Drive Devilbiss Scooter (see price on Amazon), which was the best automatic folding mobility scooter in the UK.
-The Wisging foldable scooter was the smallest, and the budget pick; while the Drive Devilbiss Elite (check specs on Amazon) was the most comfortable and strongest option for heavier riders; but was also the most expensive.
+It just edged out The Automatic Folding scooter by Luxe World, which was also the budget pick.
+The Drive Devilbiss Scooter (see price on Amazon) was the best automatic folding mobility scooter in the UK.
+The Drive Devilbiss Elite (check specs on Amazon) was the most comfortable and strongest option for heavier riders; but was also the most expensive.

 Hopefully, you enjoyed the analysis and have a better idea how to choose your scooter.
 Enjoy!